godotengine/godot-docs/classes/class_@gdscript.rst

 - :ref:`Object<class_object>` **load** **(** :ref:`String<class_string>` path **)**

-Loads a resource from the filesystem located at 'path'.
+Loads a resource from the filesystem located at ``path``.
 Note: resource paths can be obtained by right clicking on a resource in the Assets Panel and choosing "Copy Path".

 ::